dragonflyoss/.github/profile/README.md

 ### Contributing and Governance

-You may check out our [CONTRIBUTING](https://github.com/dragonflyoss/community/blob/master/CONTRIBUTING.md) and develop the project together.
+You can check out our [CONTRIBUTING](https://github.com/dragonflyoss/community/blob/master/CONTRIBUTING.md) and develop the project together.
 We also have a clear governance model, you can find more information in the [GOVERNANCE](https://github.com/dragonflyoss/community/blob/master/GOVERNANCE.md) document.